Call our free Dementia Helpline 0800 888 6678

 In Charles’s final days, I logged into Facebook and put out a post saying that he was reaching end of life.
 Almost immediately, we were bombarded with messages from people not just in the UK, but around the world.
 Old students, colleagues, friends and family, and everyone in between, spoke of his kindness and how he would be missed.
 They spoke of how he had always been happy to help them however he could.
 And they spoke of his smile: a smile that just made you feel better when you saw it.
 I miss his smile so much.

-As the next General Election approaches, Dementia UK is urging all politicians to put dementia at the top of the agenda so that everyone affected by dementia gets the specialist support they need.
+We know that dementia care can be fixed.
+Join us and urge the new Government to transform dementia care so that everyone affected by dementia gets the specialist support they need.
 Find out more here.